algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### Player Controls

+All controls described in the following section are assumed by using an AZERTY layout keyboard:

 - The player will control Pac-Man using the keyboard arrow keys:
-  - Up Arrow: Move Pac-Man upward.
+  - `Up Arrow`: Move Pac-Man upward.
-  - Down Arrow: Move Pac-Man downward.
+  - `Down Arrow`: Move Pac-Man downward.
-  - Left Arrow: Move Pac-Man to the left.
+  - `Left Arrow`: Move Pac-Man to the left.
-  - Right Arrow: Move Pac-Man to the right.
+  - `Right Arrow`: Move Pac-Man to the right.
 - The player can also exit the game:
-  - Escape: Quit the game and close the DOSBox emulator
+  - `Escape`: Quit the game and close the DOSBox emulator

 As a bonus which will be added if there is still time, we plan to add a main menu which will be displayed when starting the game and losing a game.
 It would contain the high scores, the different themes of the game, a 2-player game mode, and another mode to control ghosts.